Drafted by the Euclid Consortium Diversity Committee, approved by the Euclid Consortium Board

-In no circumstance does the EC Code of Conduct supplant laws or institutional policies or requirement to which members of the EC or home institutions are subject, including reporting requirements these individuals or entities may have.
-It is understood that EC members may report allegation of violations to home institutions, government agencies, or local authorities for investigation per applicable laws,regulations, and policies.
+If the complaint includes a violation of law, the complainer is encouraged to ask for legal advice in EC institutions when this is available.
+In no circumstance does the EC Code of Conduct supplant laws or institutional policies or requirements to which members of the EC or home institutions are subject, including reporting requirements these individuals or entities may have.
+It is understood that EC members may report allegation of violations to home institutions, government agencies, or local authorities for investigation per applicable laws, regulations, and policies.
 Further, it is understood that some ECB members may opt to recuse themselves due to these external policies and laws.

 Violations of this Code of Conduct can result in a wide range of sanctions, depending on the severity, including restriction from participation in EC telecons, restriction from participation in EC meetings and workshops, suspension from EC working groups, or suspension or revocation of EC membership.
 Should a formal sanction be imposed, the home institution of the sanctioned person will be informed.

 In addition, the Euclid Board reserves the right to apply similar sanctions to Euclid members without formal investigation based on sanctions or censure by the member’s department, institution, or professional society for activity that constitutes a violation of the Euclid Code of Conduct or places Euclid members at risk.

 We thank the LSST DESC Professional Conduct Committee for sharing LSST DESC Code of Conduct, whichprovided a starting point for this document and from which some passages have been reused.